ParulK-bhardwaj/date-lib-npm/README.md

 ## Contributing
-I welcome contributions from the community to improve and expand the functionality of datesjs.
+I welcome contributions from the community to improve and expand the functionality of dates-in-js.
 If you have any suggestions, bug reports, or feature requests, please don't hesitate to open an issue or submit a pull request on the GitHub repository.

 ###
 - The package is intended to be used for educational purposes only.